 Insights into Imaging (I3) is committed to showing that open access provides a viable alternative that better fits the needs of the scientific community than the traditional business model of restricting content by subscriptions and fees.

 How much is the APC for Insights into Imaging?

 The APC for publication in Insights into Imaging is €2,340 / $2,795 / £1,985 (excl.
 VAT).

 Are there any discounts?

-SpringerOpen operates a membership program.
-Please check if your institution is a Member or Supporting Member at www.springeropen.com/inst
+SpringerOpen operates a membership program that offers support services to funders and institutions across the world.
+You can check if your institution is a Member or Supporting Member on this page.

 When do I have to pay?